 The United States continues to raise concerns with China regarding implementation of the 2009 Postal Law and related regulations.
-China has blocked foreign companies’ access to the document segment of China’s domestic express delivery market, and it does not have a strong track record of providing non-discriminatory treatment in awarding foreign companies business permits for access to the package segment of China’s domestic express delivery market, including discriminatory treatment in approving their business permits.
+China has blocked foreign companies’ access to the document segment of China’s domestic express delivery market, and it does not have a strong track record of providing non-discriminatory treatment in awarding foreign companies business permits for access to the package segment of China’s domestic express delivery market, where it also applies overly burdensome regulatory approaches.

 China has issued measures intended to implement the legal services commitments that it made upon joining the WTO.
 However, these measures restrict the types of legal services that can be provided and impose lengthy delays for the establishment of new offices.

-China is the largest agricultural export market for the United States, with nearly $26 billion in U.S. agricultural exports in 2013.
+China is the largest agricultural export market for the United States, with more than $24 billion in U.S. agricultural exports in 2014.
 Much of this success resulted from intensive engagement by the United States with China’s regulatory authorities.
 Notwithstanding this success, China remains among the least transparent and predictable of the world’s major markets for agricultural products, largely because of uneven enforcement of regulations and selective intervention in the market by China’s regulatory authorities.
 As in past years, seemingly capricious practices by Chinese customs and quarantine agencies delay or halt shipments of agricultural products into China.
-In addition, SPS measures with questionable scientific bases and a generally opaque regulatory regime frequently create difficulties and uncertainty for traders in agricultural commodities, who require as much certainty and transparency as possible.
+Sanitary and phytosanitary (SPS) measures with questionable scientific bases and a generally opaque regulatory regime frequently create difficulties and uncertainty for traders in agricultural commodities, who require as much certainty and transparency as possible.
 Market access promised through the tariff-rate quota (TRQ) system set up pursuant to China’s WTO accession agreement has yet to be fully realized.
 At the same time, China has been steadily increasing domestic support for key commodities, and reports commissioned by certain U.S. farm groups have concluded that China may be exceeding its WTO limits.

 Beef, Poultry and Pork

-In 2014, beef, poultry and pork products were affected by questionable SPS measures implemented by China’s regulatory authorities.
-For example, China continued to block the importation of U.S. beef and beef products, more than seven years after these products had been declared safe to trade under international scientific guidelines established by the World Organization for Animal Health (known by its historical acronym OIE), and despite the further fact that in 2013 the United States received the lowest risk status from the OIE, i.e., negligible risk.
+In 2015, beef, poultry and pork products were affected by questionable SPS measures implemented by China’s regulatory authorities.
+For example, China continued to block the importation of U.S. beef and beef products, more than eight years after these products had been declared safe to trade under international scientific guidelines established by the World Organization for Animal Health (known by its historical acronym OIE), and despite the further fact that in 2013 the United States received the lowest risk status from the OIE, i.e., negligible risk.
 China also continued to impose an unwarranted and unscientific Avian Influenza-related import suspension on U.S. poultry due to an outbreak of high-pathogenic Avian Influenza (AI).
 Specifically, China has been unwilling to follow OIE guidelines and accept poultry from regions in the United States unaffected by this disease.
-Additionally, China continued to maintain overly restrictive pathogen and residue standards for raw meat and poultry.
+Additionally, China continued to maintain overly restrictive pathogen and residue requirements for raw meat and poultry.
 Consequently, anticipated growth in U.S. exports of these products was again not realized.

 Over the past several years, China has been significantly increasing domestic subsidies and other support measures for its agricultural sector.
 China has established a direct payment program, instituted minimum support prices for basic commodities and sharply increased input subsidies.
 China has implemented a cotton reserve system, based on minimum purchase prices, and cotton target price programs.
 China also has begun several new support schemes for hogs and pork, along with a purchasing reserve system for pork.
-China has not submitted a notification concerning domestic support measures since October 2011, and that notification covered only the period 2005-2008.
-This notification documents an increase in China’s support levels, but the United States is concerned that the methodologies used by China to calculate support levels, particularly with regard to its price support policies and direct payments, result in underestimates.
+China submitted its most recent notification concerning domestic support measures to the WTO in May 2015, but it only provided information up to 2010.
+The United States remains concerned that the methodologies used by China to calculate support levels, particularly with regard to its price support policies and direct payments, result in underestimates.
 Certain U.S. farm groups have commissioned reports to calculate support levels for certain commodities, including corn, wheat and soybeans, and these reports have concluded that China may be substantially exceeding its WTO- agreed domestic support spending limits.